beescuit9510/frontend-interview/abc.md

 	- Asynchronous code using **setTimeout or requestAnimationFrame** callbacks
 	- During Server side rendering
 	- When errors thrown in the error boundary code itself
-- Can you describe about componentDidCatch lifecycle method signature?
-	The **componentDidCatch** lifecycle method is invoked
-	after an error has been thrown by a descendant component.
+- ==Can you describe about componentDidCatch lifecycle method signature?== The **componentDidCatch** lifecycle method is invoked after an error has been thrown by a descendant component.
 - What is React lazy function?
 	React.lazy function lets you render a dynamic import as a regular component.
-- What is Shallow Renderer in React testing
-	Shallow rendering is useful for writing unit test cases in React.
+- ==What is Shallow Renderer in React testing== Shallow rendering is useful for writing unit test cases in React.
 	It lets you render a component _one level deep_ and assert facts about what its render method returns, without worrying about the behavior of child components, which are not instantiated or rendered.
-- How to listen to state changes? we can use componentDidUpdate lifecycle method it is called when state changes. or we can use useEffect and have the states i want to listen to inside the dependency array
+- ==How to listen to state changes?== we can use componentDidUpdate lifecycle method it is called when state changes. or we can use useEffect and have the states i want to listen to inside the dependency array
 - How to re-render the view when the browser is resized?
 	You can use the useState hook to manage the width and height state variables, and the useEffect hook to add and remove the resize event listener.
-- What are the lifecycle methods going to be deprecated in React v16? componentWillMount() componentWillUpdate()
+- ==What are the lifecycle methods going to be deprecated in React v16?== componentWillMount() componentWillUpdate()
 - How do you memoize a component we have a React.memo. we wrap the component using React.memo
 	It provides a higher order component which memoizes component unless the props change.
+- ==What is Vite?==
+	Vite is a build tool and development server
+	It's designed to make development fast and efficient by providing development server startup